Full Details

 Rock Lobster’s open plan kitchen/diner/living room dispenses with blinds or window dressings to take full advantage of the superb views out to sea.
 The elegant kitchen, with its cool blue hues and dining area, is the perfect place to watch the sunrise.
 An oven and warming drawer, induction hob, two dishwashers, American-style stainless steel fridge/freezer, and microwave makes feeding eight guests a breeze.
 A dining table to accommodate your whole party is a sociable way to start or end the day.
 The lounge area with its large comfy sofa and armchairs comes with a wall-mounted TV, electric wood burner-style stove, and patio doors to the front of the property.
 There’s also a handy utility room with washing machine and condenser tumble drier, and a cloakroom with WC and basin.

 Two of the four bedrooms are on the ground floor.
 One with a double bed and ensuite shower room and WC.
-The other with two single beds and a bathroom that also has a walk-in shower, and WC.
+The other that can be made up as either a super-king or twin beds and a bathroom that also has a walk-in shower, and WC.
 It’s been said that nearby Dunstanburgh Castle was built to resemble and outshine the castles built in Wales.
 And it’s from Wales that Rock Lobster borrows too, with Melin Tregwynt Welsh woollen blankets and throws adorning all the beds; simple in spirit, satisfying in quality and timeless in design.

 The main lounge occupies the house’s prime spot on the first floor.
 There are enticing, comfy sofas and a smart TV, although the bifold doors to the balcony with stunning sea views will probably mean you’ll watch less TV than ever.
 Don’t be surprised if you’re rewarded with the sight of dolphins dancing.